 With the release of my book, Torahism: Are Christians Required to Keep the Law of Moses?, the most common question I’ve heard is probably pretty obvious: What is Torahism?
-The full answer is covered in chapter three of the book, but I wanted to provide a general overview of it here.
+The full answer is covered in chapter three of the book, but I wanted to share the basics here.

-Torahism is a religious movement that believes faithful followers of Yeshua (Jesus) should be living under the law that God gave to Israel through Moses on Mount Sinai.
 Many who hold this belief simply call themselves “believers.”
-But the term believer not very useful since every adherent of every belief system is a believer.
-So I coined the term “Torahism” because this is a movement that is centered on the return to—and keeping of—the Torah.
-And I would hasten to add that the term Torahism is no way intended in a derogatory sense.
+But the term believer is not very useful since every adherent of every belief system is a believer.
+So I eventually coined the term “Torahism” because this is a movement that is centered on the return to—and keeping of—the Torah.
+(And I would hasten to add that the term Torahism is no way intended in a derogatory sense.
 It’s merely a convention for describing a belief system and its adherents.
-When I refer to someone as a Torahist, it is no different than referring to someone as a Jew, Christian, or Muslim.
+When I refer to someone as a Torahist, it is no different than referring to someone as a Jew, Christian, or Muslim.)

-Torahism teaches that we should be observing the Saturday Sabbath, obeying the kosher dietary restrictions, keeping the biblical feasts prescribed in the Torah, and so on.
+Torahism teaches that we are still required to observe the Saturday Sabbath, obey the kosher dietary restrictions, keep the biblical feasts prescribed in the Torah, and so on.
 If you think Torahism sounds strikingly similar to Judaism, you’re right.
 Observant Jews still keep the Law of Moses.
 However, Torahists do not claim to practice Judaism.
 Instead, they preach a return to the Jewish roots of the Christian faith.
 The primary difference between Judaism and Torahism is that Torahism recognizes Yeshua as HaMashiach (the Messiah) promised in the Hebrew Bible and Judaism does not.
 Torahism is a sort of middle position between Judaism and Christianity:

 However, it’s not a middle position that arose historically or in chronological order.
 It’s not as if Judaism evolved into Torahism, which then evolved into Christianity.
 Rather Torahism claims to be a newer revelation among Christians.
 In fact, every Torahist I’ve come across is a former Christian who came to believe that we should not have left the Law of Moses behind when Yeshua arrived.
 They are trying to correct course and return to keeping the Mosaic Law.
 Because there is a wide range of beliefs across the continuum shown above, and the differences between them are not always easy to identify, I believe a generous portion of grace should be extended as we engage with our Torahist friends.